johnbrumley/desma158/day-8.md

 ## Make things talk

 Let's write a script that uses a trigger to show dialogue when your player is nearby.
+Kind of like Bitsy, but a bit different.

-This works very much the same way that we've used triggers to turn on/off game objects, but (almost) entirely inside of a script.
+This works very much the same way that we've used triggers to turn on/off game objects, but (almost) entirely will happen inside of a script.

 1. Make a new script called "ShowDialogue".
 Add in the methods for trigger enter and trigger exit.
 You can also remove unused namespaces and methods.